 Editors Note: This post originally appeared on the TEOTWAWKI blog.
 In my dream scenario, I would have a stone castle with a drawbridge surrounded by a moat filled with sharks with lasers mounted to their heads.
 Sadly I have a traditional suburban home like most of the rest of us, but there are steps you can take to make your home more secure.
 This article and another video below outline various methods of reinforcing doors that could buy you crucial seconds if someone was trying to break in.

 On castles of old, the front gate was often the “soft spot”–the easiest place to breach.
-Modern homes aren’t built with siege defense in mind (sadly), but doors are still the most common point of entry for thieves and intruders–something like 85% of forcible entries occur through the front door.
+Modern homes aren’t built with siege defense in mind (sadly), but doors are still the most common point of entry for thieves and intruders–something like 85% of forcible entries occurs through the front door.

 How to secure your doors?
 The photo to the right, a security door from a company in Bogota, Colombia, is a pretty good “best case”.
-It’s armored, bullet proof, steel cored, with a vault-style locking mechanism and a steel frame.
+It’s armored, bulletproof, steel cored, with a vault-style locking mechanism and a steel frame.
 It will even stand up to power tools and mild explosives.
 Pretty awesome, and if you can afford it, I’d say go for it.
 There are several domestic companies that produce similar doors; I’d contact a reputable locksmith or security door company and go from there.

 However, this high-end, vault-like door is probably a bit much for the average home–we want to look at the principles at work here and see what we can do for less.
 Click the link below for more.

-Before we get started, some basics:
+Before we get started, some door reinforcing basics:

 - Deadbolts are the standard and exterior doors should have a deadbolt, as a minimum.
 The lame little locks built into door knobs can be defeated in about 3 seconds with a credit card.